kubewarden/docs/docs/info-arch/ia.md

 ## Who is this documentation for?

 This documentation is for the Kubewarden community.
-We have a few defined personas or user of Kubewarden.
+We have a few defined personas or users of Kubewarden.

 - [Policy user](personas/kubewarden-user).
 Someone who takes a policy and uses it in a cluster.